Cryptobyte/Opeity-Cef/README.md

 (CefSharp).
 CefSharp is much more up to date, faster, and lighter weight than Awesomium.
 This makes Opeity-Cef much faster and lighter than Opeity.

-Opeity-Cef is being developed as its own independant project to superceed Opeity therefore not all features will be implemented across both projects.
+Opeity-Cef is being developed as its own independent project to superceed Opeity therefore not all features will be implemented across both projects.

 ### Building Opeity-Cef